EY Centre, Sydney

 The thermal performance of the closed cavity system allows the building owners to reduce mechanical equipment capacity, resulting in reduced initial and long-term maintenance costs.

 Mirvac’s headquarters at EY Centre is the first tenancy in Australia to receive a Gold WELL Certification from the International Well Building Institute (IWBI), officially recognised in March 2017.
-EY Centre was also the first to achieve a WELL Certification in Australia and one of only six to achieve a GOLD WELL in the world.
+EY Centre was also the first to achieve a WELL Certification in Australia.
 Mirvac’s headquarters have also achieved a 6 Star Green Star Interior and a 6 Star Green Star As-Built ratings and is targeting a 5 Star NABERS Energy rating and 4 Star NABERS Water rating.

 Multi award-winning